EntelectChallenge/2021-Galaxio/game-runner/README.md

 ```

 ## Additional languages

+This year's game runs over SignalR Core, meaning any client library that implements this can be used.
+If there is a library for your language, you are free to use it!

+However, if one of these languages is not currently in our support list [here](../starter-bots/README.md#-supported-languages), please open an Issue on github for your language and we will guide you on the process from there.

-The game runner currently supports four languages, however, it can be easily extended to support more.
-The following five languages are currently supported:
+The following five languages are known supported:
 - .Net Core (C#)
 - Python
 - Javascript
 - Java
 - CPP

-The starter bots for each of these languages can be found [here](../starter-bots/).
+The starter bots for each of these languages can be found [here](../starter-bots/)

 ## Runner Actions
 The game runner allows for the following actions to take place between the runner and the bot